rowyio/docs/docs/setup/install.md

 slug: /setup/install
 ---

+Set up Rowy on your Google Cloud or Firebase project in minutes.

-## Option 1: Quick deploy – ✅ Recommended
+## Option 1: Quick deploy — ✅ Recommended

-You can easily set up Rowy on your Google Cloud or Firebase project using the following one-click deploy button, which will guide you with a step-by-step process.
+You can set up Rowy using the following one-click deploy button, which will guide you with a step-by-step process.

 :::warning Required